 What if the sounds you made could kill you?
 That's the premise for the film that came out just last week, A Quiet Place - in John Krasinski's scintillating and terrifying directorial debut film, sounds are deadly and all daily tasks (shopping, eating, speaking) become potentially lethal.
 I had the wonderful opportunity of seeing it … Continue reading “A Quiet Place”: Scares, Sacrifice, and the Terror of Silence

 Historical fiction is so much fun to read.
 It can be informative but also compelling at the same time.
 Some of the most important aspects of a story - a gripping tale, a timeless quality, and realistic characters - are guaranteed by the fact that it is already deemed important enough to be talked about … Continue reading Historical Figures Who Need Their Own Novels Right Away

 There's something really intriguing about a painting where the subject doesn't look you in the eye.
 They're looking at something more significant, some other object that you may or may not be able to see.
 Perhaps it's something unimportant, something their eyes locked on when they were lost in thought.
 Perhaps it's something impossibly magnificent … Continue reading Portraits that Look Away

 Writing the post "Classical Composer Quote or Pop Lyric" was a lot of fun, so I wanted to try it with poets instead of composers as well!
-This one was a bit harder than the other one, because there is such an infinite wealth of amazing poetry quotes, but there aren't enough song lyrics that will hold up well to an actual poem.
-But hopefully … Continue reading Poetry Quote or Pop Lyric?
+This one was a bit harder than the other one, because there is such an infinite wealth of amazing poetry quotes, but there aren't enough song lyrics that … Continue reading Poetry Quote or Pop Lyric?